mcgonagle/KravZT/README.md

 The techniques and skills of Krav Maga don’t rely on a person’s strength or size.
 Because Krav Maga focuses on *quick movements*, anyone can train and learn the self-defense aspects of the art.
 Similarly, KravZT is focused entirely focused on a practioner's "developer experience".
 The KravZT approach is to examplify these *quick movements* and make a network or security engineer into a very powerful [Chief Zero Trust Officer](https://blog.cloudflare.com/chief-zero-trust-officer/).

+## Krav Zero Trust Tenants
+    1. Be aggressive but smart in your problem solving.
+    2. Be vigilant in identifying and addressing challenges.
+    3. Be proactive based on your current weaknesses or vulnerabilities; react quickly when you have to.
+    4. Be tool agnostic.
+    5. Invoke precision when executing tasks.
+    6. Employ simple and repeatable techniques.
+    7. Include situational awareness in all aspects of your practice.
+    8. Understand the impact of stress on your planning and response.

 ## Principles of Krav Zero Trust

 **Employ Krav Maga’s** ***Retzev*** **- "Continuous Motion"**